Posey's key pinch hit helps Giants beat Indians

 One of those walks was to Carrasco, who entered the game without a free pass in 15 career plate appearances, with just one hit.

-Cain also issued a walk to Bradley Zimmer, after which Brantley delivered an RBI single that scored a sliding Carrasco to tie the game at 1-1.
+Cain also issued a walk to Bradley Zimmer, after which Brantley delivered an RBI single that scored a sliding Carrasco to tie the score at 1.

 Ramirez followed with a two-run single, giving the Indians the lead.